-In this paper, we set out our analysis of the costs and benefits associated with adopting the NPA to delivering the three End-User Needs (EUN) solutions.
+In this paper, we set out our analysis of the costs and benefits associated with adopting the NPA and delivering the three End-User Needs (EUN) solutions.
 We compare this to the costs and benefits of keeping the existing systems separate and carrying out a minimum upgrade of each.
-We believe this paper will be of most interest to PSPs, PSOs and vendors.
+We believe this paper will be of most interest to Payment Service Providers (PSPs), Payment System Operators (PSOs) and vendors.